Guide to investment property loans

 Investment property loan FAQ

-That depends on your lender’s rules and the type of mortgage you want.
+That depends on your lender’s rules and the type of loan you want.
 Often 15 percent down is enough for a conventional loan.
 And for multifamily dwellings where you occupy one unit, you could put down 3.5 percent (FHA loans), 3 percent (conforming loans), or even 0 percent (VA loans), although these are not considered ‘true’ investment properties.

 You cannot put 3 percent down on a ‘true’ investment property.
 But, as discussed above, a mortgage from Fannie Mae or Freddie Mac has a minimum 3 percent down payment for a multifamily dwelling where you live in one unit.
 So you can buy with one of these loans and still generate rental income from the additional units in your home.